Quotient-Space Diffusion Models: Lie Group and Quotient Space

 On this concrete example, the vertical and horizontal spaces can be expressed explicitly.
 Since the vertical space is induced from group action, which acts freely, so this space is isomorphic to the tangent space of the Lie group, \ie, the Lie algebra.
 For $\clG=\SO(3)$, the Lie algebra $\so(3)$ is the set of antisymmetric $3\times3$ matrices.
 So the vertical space is given by:

-Using the 3-dimensional representation $\aav = (\aav^1, \aav^2, \aav^3)\trs \in \bbR^3$ for $\so(3)$, any antisymmetric $3\times3$ matrix can be represented as:
+Using the 3-dimensional representation $\omegav = [\omegav^1, \omegav^2, \omegav^3]\trs \in \bbR^3$ for $\so(3)$, any antisymmetric $3\times3$ matrix can be represented as:

-The $\bfaa$ vector is the Euler vector (or rotation vector) representation of $\so(3)$.
-Its direction represents the axis of rotation, and its length represents the rate of rotation; therefore, the $\bfaa$ vector can be thought of as an \emph{angular velocity/momentum vector}. \eqnref{so3-expansion} suggests that $\{\bfJ_1, \bfJ_2, \bfJ_3\}$ forms a basis for $\so(3)$.
-They are also regarded as the basis for the angular momentum operator.
-Following this representation, we have $\bfA \xxv^{(n)} = \aav \times \xxv^{(n)}$, where ``$\times$'' denotes the usual cross product on $\bbR^3$, so the vertical space can also be written as:
+The $\omegav$ vector is the \emph{Euler vector} (or \emph{rotation vector}) representation of $\so(3)$.
+Its direction represents the axis of rotation, and its length represents the rate of rotation; therefore, the $\omegav$ vector can be thought of as an \emph{angular velocity vector}. \eqnref{so3-expansion} suggests that $\{\bfJ_1, \bfJ_2, \bfJ_3\}$ forms a basis for $\so(3)$.
+Following this representation, we have $\bfA \xxv^{(n)} = \omegav \times \xxv^{(n)}$, where ``$\times$'' denotes the usual cross product on $\bbR^3$, so the vertical space can also be written as:

-This can be thought of as the (linear) velocity on each atom induced from the common angular velocity $\bfaa$ as if all the atoms are on a rigid body which rotates following the angular velocity $\bfaa$.
+This can be thought of as the (linear) velocity on each atom induced from the common angular velocity $\omegav$ as if all the atoms are on a rigid body which rotates following the angular velocity $\omegav$.
 As a rigid-body movement, this (linear) velocity does not deform the shape of the body, hence the ``shape'' of the point cloud is reserved, and the resulting configuration would still be within the equivalence class.
 This is the intuition behind the concept of the vertical space.

 For the horizontal space, which is the orthogonal complement of the vertical space, is given by